-Recently, a luxury apparel company engaged Protiviti on a customer issue analysis project that involved analysing emails and Instagram chats.
+Recently, a luxury apparel company engaged Protiviti on a customer issue analysis project that involved analyzing emails and Instagram chats.
 The primary task for the apparel company was to understand the nature and magnitude of customer sentiments received daily.
-Second, it needed to devise a process of categorising these issues so they can be easily addressed.
+Second, it needed to devise a process of categorizing these issues so they can be easily addressed.
 The ultimate goal was to improve customer satisfaction.

 Urgency was a factor in the project timeline.
 Specifically, because the company generates about 50% of its revenues in the fourth quarter, traditionally its peak season, the company wanted the project to be completed during the low season and before the rush of business activity at the end of the year.
 In other words, the engagement team had to work fast and efficiently.

-However, before the team could start on the project, it needed to build proprietary intelligent tools to sort and analyse the data, a highly technical process that requires testing and calibration to fit the organisation’s specific needs — which, if performed incorrectly, could result in lost time and money.
+However, before the team could start on the project, it needed to build proprietary intelligent tools to sort and analyze the data, a highly technical process that requires testing and calibration to fit the organization’s specific needs — which, if performed incorrectly, could result in lost time and money.